Weird duplicates cartoon

 Use the search to find specific fields.

 On a field-by-field basis, select which values to keep and merge into the master.
-For example, you could choose the Buying Role from one and Company Name from another.
+For example, you could choose the Industry from one and City from another.

 To edit the individual field values one by one, hover over a value you want to update and click the pencil icon.